 SRI doesn’t just audit to the standards, we know the standards and the industry inside and out.
 To get a quote from SRI, click on Get a Quote and Request a Proposal.
 We can get a detailed cost proposal to you as quickly as you need it.

-ISO/TS16949:2009 was approved and issued in July 2009 as an automotive sector-specific Quality Management System set of requirements that uses the updated ISO 9001:2008 (verbatim) as its base.
-It replaced ISO/TS 16949:2002 based on ISO 9001:2000.
+IATF 16949:2016 was approved and issued on October 1st, 2016 as an automotive sector-specific Quality Management System set of requirements that use the updated ISO 9001:2015 (verbatim) as its base.
+It replaced ISO/TS 16949:2009 based on ISO 9001:2008.

-As an international specification:
+As an industry standard:

 In addition to the IATF 16949:2016 technical standard, the IATF established a governing document called “Rules for Achieving and Maintaining IATF Recognition.”
 The 5th Edition “Rules” were published November 1, 2016 and took effect on January 1, 2017, and include criteria for the registrar, registrar audit process, auditor qualification, certification requirements, and expectations for the registering organization.
 The “Rules” mandate a two-stage process for registration.

 Stage 1, the “Readiness Review,” is conducted on-site for a minimum of one or two days.
 Its single purpose is to determine whether an organization may proceed to a Stage 2 registration audit.
 The Stage 1 audit is required even if the organization has elected to undergo a Pre-Assessment Audit.
 Furthermore, each value-added site must be independently assessed for readiness.
 Stage 2 is the full registration audit, and it must take place within 90 days of the Stage 1 visit.
 If it is not feasible to proceed with the Stage 2 audit within that 90-day period, a second Stage 1 audit must be conducted.